-Mutual recognition
+Mutual recognition Since 2009, the RMB has experienced multiple acts of liberalisation covering both the current and capital accounts.
+By now, current account has largely been liberalised so the RMB can as a trade settlement currency Trade Zone allows the RMB to for goods and services.
+Capital account-related reforms are expected to continue through gradual changes in regulatory schemes such as Renminbi Qualified Foreign Institutional Investor and Qualified Foreign Institutional Investor quotas, which improve access to the onshore securities markets.
 Rex Wong, managing director, asset servicing, Asia at BNY Mellon, believes that the mutual recognition of investment products between Hong Kong and China will compel market participants and regulators to speed up product development and investor education.
 "The Chinese government has been supportive of the exchange-traded fund (ETF) market.
-Regulators are careful with ETF launches to ensure that market making is adeits use as a reserve currency beyond just trade," says Wong.
+Regulators are careful with ETF launches to ensure that market making is ade-

-Complete liberalisation

-Technology platform vendors are carefully watching the RMB's movements towards complete liberalisation in order to service Chinese and foreign clients.
-Ludovic Blanquet, Asia-Pacific business development director at Misys, quate.
+However, the Chinese government remains cautious about 'hot money' and carefully monitors the flow of forex trading and its effect on the renminbi.
+"The government is positive about seeing the renminbi used offshore for trade and investment.
+They are trying to gain confidence on the flows of renminbi and want to encourage its use as a reserve currency beyond just trade," says Wong.
+Complete liberalisation Technology platform vendors are carefully watching the RMB's movements towards complete liberalisation in order to service Chinese and foreign clients.
+Ludovic Blanquet, Asia-Pacific business development director at Misys, The practical focus is not full convertibility, but in improving the usability of the renminbi.

+Alex Medana, director, securities markets, Asia, SWIFT guate.
 So the market is moving in the right direction," he says.

-The practical focus is not full convertibility, but in improving the usability of the renminbi.

-Alex Medana, director, securities markets, Asia, SWIFT

 In April, new rules were enacted to allow direct share trading between Hong Kong and Shanghai that reduced capital controls for up to 550 billion yuan of stock transactions.
 A total of 266 Hong Kong listed stocks and 560 mainland A-shares are included in the plan, known as the Shanghai-Hong Kong Stock Connect, as well as the constituent stocks of major indexes.
 Initially scheduled for 2007, Beijing delayed the plan due to concerns over cross-border currency management issues.
 But, after a series of successful reforms China moved ahead with the implementation of the scheme, which is another channel to directly gain access to onshore markets.
 The Shanghai-Hong Kong Stock Connect is due to go live before the end of the year, but a number of guestions on fees and taxes are currently outstanding, observes, "The biggest challenge we face today is the existence of two parallel markets both from a business and technology point of view.
 There is a strong 'Chinese wall' between the domestic and the international market which creates a number of points of friction.
 These include higher operating costs, duplicated legal, control and compliance frameworks, arbitrage opportunities for the smartest players and higher capital costs."
 Progressive reforms, new platforms and services over the last ten years may result in free convertibility by 2020 according to a report from Standard Chartered.
 Opening up China's capital account will create numerous challenges, but it represents the removal of the final obstacle for domestic Chinese businesses joining the world's trade and financial markets, thereby improving their efficiency through healthy, free market competition.

 Treasury management in China has become more efficient for mainland corporates operating globally and for foreign subsidiaries in China.

-Oliver Brinkmann, head of capital markets and treasury solutions for Greater China, Deutsche Bank
+Oliver Brinkmann, head of capital markets and treasury solutions for Greater China, Deutsche Bank Sibos, powered by SWIFT.

-SWIFT Institute launches one-day programme, but academics also join main conference.
+Academia comes to Sibos SWIFT Institute launches one-day programme, but academics also join main conference.